US Gas Prices Decrease By As Much As 10% — See Where Your State Stacks Up

 Source: LendingTree analysis of AAA data.
 Notes: Year-over-year changes were calculated using unrounded numbers.
 The rankings are based on year-over-year percentage changes.

-Metros (as designated by AAA) in Delaware and Ohio saw the most substantial average gas price increases, occupying seven of the top 10 spots.
+Metros (as designated by AAA) in Ohio saw the most substantial average gas price increases, occupying four of the top 10 spots.

 Metros with the biggest jumps in average gas prices